Signal Temporal Logic Control Synthesis among Uncontrollable Dynamic Agents with Conformal Prediction: Preliminaries Problem Definition

 \end{myprob}

 The challenge for solving Problem \ref{prob} is the dependency of $\phi$ on the agents in $Y$, i.e., the joint trajectory $\mathbf{S}$ is only partially controllable.
 Therefore, our approach is to predict uncontrollable agents, construct prediction regions that capture uncertainty of these prediction, and synthesize the controller using this information.
+While our work is inspired by \cite{lindemann2023safe, dixit2023adaptive}, these works cannot be simply extended to solve our problem, since they consider state constraints of the form $c(x_k, y_k) \ge 0$ that are enforced at each time step separately.
+We instead consider STL specifications defined over the trajectory $\mathbf{S}$, where the task description cannot be separated into different time steps.
+This temporal coupling makes the problem of designing closed-loop controllers different from existing works, since during the online execution we cannot discard constraints from previous time steps.
+Furthermore, applying a Lipschitz reformulation to this problem as in \cite{lindemann2023safe, dixit2023adaptive} will bring conservative results.
+Specifically, these works leverage the Lipschitz constant of the function $c$ to capture the worst case over the prediction region.
+In the STL case, taking the Lipschitz constant of the robustness function $\rho^\phi$ may be conservative and not practical.

+Our solution consists of an offline and an online phase.
+In the offline phase, we train trajectory predictors using historical data and compute prediction regions via conformal prediction (Section 3).
+These regions capture the uncertainty of uncontrollable agents' trajectories with a probability of at least $1-\delta$.
+In the online phase, for open-loop control, we solve a mixed integer program (MIP) at the initial time step using the open-loop prediction regions, ensuring probabilistic satisfaction of the STL specification (Section 4).
+For closed-loop control, we iteratively update the predictions and prediction regions at each time step, solving the MIP at each time step and guaranteeing recursive feasibility and task satisfaction with high probability (Section 5).